-After a deep dive into what makes the MMAA unique and available, the M was born.
-As the most important letter in the former acronym, the M stands for both Museum and Minnesota, the basis of the organization for more than 75 years.
+After a deep dive into understanding what makes the museum inspirational, the M was born.
+As the most important letter in the former abbreviation, the M stands for both Museum and Minnesota, the essential elements of the organization for more than 100 years.

-The new nickname and brand identity is as fresh, exciting and approachable as the museum itself.
-Named the Twin Cities Best Museum by City Pages, the M will surely continue to offer engaging and thought-provoking shows that celebrate talented local and national artists.
+The new moniker and brand identity are as fresh, exciting and approachable as the museum itself.
+Not only are the name and graphics efficient, they’re inspiring.
+Named the “Twin Cities Best Museum” by City Pages, the M is nicely positioned to continue offering thought-provoking, inspiring shows that celebrate talented local and national artists.